mekkablue/Glyphs-Scripts/README.md

 * **Realign Handles:** Realigns all BCPs on smooth connections.
 Only works in edit mode with the currently active layer.
 Useful if handles got out of sync, e.g. after nudging or some other transformation, or after interpolation.
 * **Retract BCPs:** Deletes all off-curve points (BCPs).
 Handy for making sure, your font only consists of straight lines.
 * **Rotate around anchor:** GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
 Allows to step and repeat.
 Requires Vanilla.
+* **Set Transform Origin:** Simple GUI for setting the Transform Origin of the Rotate tool numerically.
+Should also have an effect on the Scale tool.
+Requires Vanilla.
 * **Tunnify:** Looks for all path segments where at least one handle is selected.
 Then, evens out the handles of the segments, i.e., they will both have the same Fit Curve percentage.
 Can fix Adobe Illustrator's zero-handles (segments with one handle retracted into the nearest node).
 The idea for this script came from Eduardo Tunni (as colported by Pablo Impallari), hence the title of the script.
 I have never seen Eduardo's algorithm though, so my implementation might be a little different to his, especially the treatment of zero-handles.

 ## Pixelfonts